How do you start out in business and oversee a project successfully? What skills do you need to be an effective manager or leader?

 Group work tasks develop your team working skills and our business simulation project puts you in charge of your own virtual venture.
 In competition with other students, you develop your skills in problem solving, analysis and creativity as you make decisions to optimise your business’ performance.

-In the final year of your Bachelor of Business Administration, you put your knowledge into practice by producing a business plan, industry report or dissertation in an area of your choice.
-As well as developing the research and analytical skills needed for the workplace, you can take the opportunity to make valuable business connections by gathering case studies and interviews.
+In your final year, you'll put your knowledge into practice by producing a business plan, industry report or dissertation in an area of your choice.
+As well as developing the research and analytical skills needed for the workplace, you can benefit from the opportunity to make valuable business connections by gathering case studies and interviews.

 This course also gives you the option to follow a specialised pathway in Applied Quantitative Methods (AQM).

 With employers looking for graduates with data analysis skills, The University of Essex is one of just three UK universities to have received Q-Step Affiliate status.
 By completing necessary AQM modules, your quantitative skills are evidenced on your transcript to give you the competitive edge in the jobs market.
 We can also provide work placement bursaries to develop your skills in evaluating numerical evidence, analysing data and designing research.